waynebloss/gulp-nunjucks-api/readme.md

 ```

 ### Watch mode
 Nunjucks' watch feature, which is normally enabled by default, is disabled by
-default in this plugin.
+default for gulp.
 Pass `watch: true` to enable it:

 ```
 nunjucksRender({